armory/docs/content/en/docs/armory-cloud-admin/admin-cloud-quickstart.md

 ## Accessing the Armory Platform

-The Armory Platform is where your app developers create their delivery pipelines

-Once the environments are configured, your Application Developers can access the cloud deployment of the Armory Platform to start deploying applications.
+The Armory Platform is where your app developers create their delivery pipelines.Once the environments are configured, your Application Developers can access Armory Cloud to start deploying applications.

-The URL to access the Armory platform is available on the Cloud Console homepage if you click **Launch**.
+The URL to access the Armory platform is available on the Cloud Console homepage when you click **Launch**.